wp-plugins/placester/readme.txt

 In general - real-time.
 But if you use 3rd party property management services, the updates will only be as recent as your provider allows.

 == Changelog ==

+= 1.2.2 =
+* Fixed a few formatting bugs having to do with compliance info
+* Review and fix of listing sort menus in shortcode templates for responsive themes
+* Added new responsive shortcode tmplates for listings: "twocolumn"
+* Fixed bug having to do with property unit number when adding/editing listings
+* Disabled the Placester pixel, which is no longer served up
+* Added two new compliance message locations on the PDP
+* Added lead capture shortcode functionality
+* Added code to set lead capture cookie on sign up and login (not just within contact form)
+* Made changes for better backward compatibility with already distributed themes
+* Enabled local storage of favorite properties
+* Fixed bug that sometimes caused images to display out of order
+* Changed API client to use POST requests (rather than GETs) for long search queries
+* Fixed paging bugs in the ajax search system
+* Fixed several bugs in the search results map
+* Improved the featured listings picker
+* Additional minor fixes having to do with changes in WP4 relative to WP3.9

 = 1.2.1 =
 * Turned caching off by default for off-hosted users (enabled in wp-config)